tardate/LittleArduinoProjects/README.md

-# 347 Little Electronics and Arduino Projects
+# 348 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [SRLatchWithNandGates](./Electronics101/DigitalLogic/SRLatchWithNandGates) - set-Reset latch implemented with NAND gates.
+> Latest addition:sparkles: [DLatch](./Electronics101/DigitalLogic/DLatch) - building a D Latch with NAND gates.

 Just my collection of electronics projects, many involving an Arduino in one way or another.